nthomson-pivotal/paasify-cli/README.md

 # Paasify CLI

 A simple CLI for creating quick, non-production and disposable Pivotal Application Service foundations for testing, demos and prototypes.
 All you need to being is your own public cloud accounts and DNS.
+This is built on top of the core [pcf-paasify](https://github.com/nthomson-pivotal/pcf-paasify) Terraform configuration modules.

 ```
 paasify create-env -n myenv -v 2.6 -c aws -d aws.paasify.org